Laws, regulations and guidelines governing teaching

 The student informs the teacher of the individual study arrangements they need by presenting the recommendation on the arrangements as early as possible during the course implementation.
 Students who have a recommendation on individual study arrangements have already demonstrated their need by presenting a medical certificate or other statement to Learning Services.
 The teacher must not ask the student to prove their need again or ask questions about the student's diagnosis or other health information.

-The written recommendation on individual study arrangements will provide instructions for teachers on how to make the necessary arrangements for each student.
+The written recommendation on individual study arrangements provided by Learning Services will provide instructions for teachers on how to make the necessary arrangements for each student.
 The teacher will consider what adjustments may be made for the student.
 The teacher should discuss the matter with the student and find the best ways to support their learning.
 In case of any questions, teachers should contact the Learning Services contact person of the student’s school: Contact information for individual study arrangements

 Teachers who notice that a student is facing challenges of any kind during a course can also ask the student to contact the contact person for individual study arrangements in their school.